syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endhighlight %}

-{% endtabs %}
+{% highlight c# tabtitle="UWP" %}

-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Flatten-the-annotations-in-an-existing-PDF-document).

-To flatten the specific annotation in the PDF document, use the below code example.
+//Create the file open picker
+var picker = new FileOpenPicker();
+picker.FileTypeFilter.Add(".pdf");
+//Browse and chose the file
+StorageFile file = await picker.PickSingleFileAsync();
+//Creates an empty PDF loaded document instance PdfLoadedDocument loadedDocument = new PdfLoadedDocument();
+//Loads or opens an existing PDF document through Open method of PdfLoadedDocument class await loadedDocument.OpenAsync(file);
+//Get all the pages
+foreach (PdfLoadedPage loadedPage in loadedDocument.Pages) {
+    //Flatten all the annotations in the page foreach (PdfLoadedAnnotation annotation in loadedPage.Annotations)
+    {
+        //Check for the circle annotation
+        if (annotation is PdfLoadedCircleAnnotation)
+        {
+            //Flatten the circle annotation
+            annotation.Flatten = true;
+        }
+    }
+}

+//Save the PDF document to stream
+MemoryStream stream = new MemoryStream();
+await loadedDocument.SaveAsync(stream);
+//Close the document
+loadedDocument.Close(true);
+//Save the stream as PDF document file in local machine.
+Refer to PDF/UWP section for respected code samples Save(stream, "output.pdf");

-{% tabs %}
+{% endhighlight %}

-{% highlight c# tabtitle="C# [Cross-platform]" %}
+{% highlight c# tabtitle="ASP.NET Core" %}

 //Load the PDF document
 FileStream docStream = new FileStream("input.pdf", FileMode.Open, FileAccess.Read);